 Professor at University of Brasília

-Cláudia Nalon is a professor at the University of Brasília, specializing in modal logics and automated reasoning.
+Cláudia Nalon is a professor at the University of Brasília, Brazil, specializing in modal logics and automated reasoning.

 Daniel Figueiredo